 A REIT is a company that owns, operates or finances income-producing real estate.
 Modeled after mutual funds, REITs provide all investors the chance to own valuable real estate, present the opportunity to access dividend-based income and total returns, and help communities grow, thrive and revitalize.

 REITs allow anyone to invest in portfolios of real estate assets the same way they invest in other industries – through the purchase of individual company stock or through a mutual fund or exchange traded fund (ETF).
 The stockholders of a REIT earn a share of the income produced through real estate investment – without actually having to go out and buy, manage or finance property.

 Most REITs operate along a straightforward and easily understandable business model: By leasing space and collecting rent on its real estate, the company generates income which is then paid out to shareholders in the form of dividends.
 REITs must pay out at least 90 percent of their taxable income to shareholders—and most pay out 100 percent.

 REITs are real estate working for you.
-Through the diverse array of properties they own, finance and operate, REITs help provide the essential real estate we need to live, work and play.
-REITs of all types collectively own more than $3 trillion in gross assets across the U.S., with stock-exchange listed REITs owning approximately $2 trillion in assets.
-U.S. listed REITs have an equity market capitalization of more than $1 trillion.
-In addition, more than 80 million Americans invest in REIT stocks through their 401(k) and other investment funds.
+Through the diverse array of properties they own, finance, and operate, REITs help provide the essential real estate that revitalize neighborhoods, enable the digital economy, power community essential services, and build the infrastructure of tomorrow, while creating American jobs and economic activity along the way.
+REITs of all types collectively own more than $3.5 trillion in gross assets across the U.S., with stock-exchange listed REITs owning approximately $2.5 trillion in assets.
+U.S. listed REITs have an equity market capitalization of more than $1.5 trillion.
+REITs provide everyday Americans the opportunity to invest in real estate, and more than 145 million Americans live in households that benefit from ownership of REITs through stocks, 401(k) plans, pension plans, and other investment funds.